cb-agr/agriPlot/README.md

 plot(plotBounds)
 ```

-In the figure below, each rectangle represents a plot in the fieldBook with it's repsective dimensions.
+In the figure below, each rectangle represents a plot in the fieldBook with it's repsective dimensions:
 <img src="https://github.com/cb-agr/agriPlot/blob/main/Images/plot_bounds.png" alt="plot bounds" height=400px>

 Plot bounds in QGIS:
 <img src="https://github.com/cb-agr/agriPlot/blob/main/Images/plot_bounds_qgis.png" alt="plot bounds in QGIS" height=400px>

-#### Additional examples and geospatial analysis:
+### Additional examples and geospatial analysis:

 The following examples demonstrate how you can utilize your fieldBoundary or elementBoundries as a masking layer to extract information from a raster dataset.
 In this instance, we'll be using an EC (i.e. apparent soil electrical conductivity) map* for a field as our input raster.
 However, any raster dataset (e.g. NDVI, yield map, etc.) could be used.